Medical Insurance and Coverage - Frequently Asked Questions

-In B.C., public health insurance is called the Medical Services Plan – or MSP.
+MSP (Medical Services Plan) is a BC public health insurance.
+It is administrated by BC government.
 It covers the cost of medically-necessary insured doctor services.
-Under the governments Medicare Protection Act, enrolment with MSP is mandatory for all eligible residents and their dependents.
+Under the governments Medicare Protection Act, MSP is mandatory for all eligible residents and their dependents.

 Who is eligible for MSP?

-If you are a holder of study and/or work permits, or working permits on a working holiday program, which are by issued Canada Immigration and are valid six (6) months or more.
+A student has a valid study and/or work permits for six (6) months or more.
 Tourists and visitors to B.C. do not qualify.

 What is the MSP wait period?